Ahhh Greece, where the warmth of the people is as inviting as the Mediterranean breeze, and the cuisine is as rich as its history.

 4. Spearfishing is confined to daylight hours, from sunrise to sunset, and using a torch is prohibited.

-5. Also you are not allowed to spearfish in May (due to spawning time).
+5. Also you are not allowed to spearfish in May (officially due to spawning time; but according to Dimos it has more to do with the interests of the fishing industry).

 Spearfishing Greece Types of Fish